jakupierblina/coding-interview-student/readme.md

-I created this as a practise list of becoming a software enginieer.
+I created this as a practise folder and my list of solving different problems to help me becoming a software enginieer.

 <ol>My plan:
   <li> Daily exersises </li>